 Green Detox Water recipe, a delicious detox water that cleanses the body from toxins, is a drink rich in nutritional value.
 It is a delicious and healthy...

-Quinoa is very popular in United States.
-It is a healthy, high protein grain that tastes delicious.
-This is a perfect recipe for a work lunch, or any lunch,...
+Quinoa is very popular in the United States.
+It is a healthy, high-protein grain that tastes delicious.
+This salad is made with quinoa and a variety of...

 This colorful and fun-looking plant based recipe is very nutritious.
 A healthy snack prepared with just a few ingredients.
 You can add anything you want...